Rep Prep: 10 Minutes with Foodservice Equipment Director of Sales- Bob Saraceno

 Rep Prep from Eaton Marketing is an informative series that gives you access to one of our foodservice equipment experts.
 In this edition, spend 10 minutes with Bob Saraceno, and find out what aspect of foodservice he thinks has really changed in the last few years.

 Give us a little background on yourself.

-I've been married to my wife, Kristin, for 25 years this coming May.
-I'm a father to Rachel (18) and Keegan (14).
+I've been married to my wife, Kristin, for 30 years.
+I'm a father to Rachel and Keegan.
 I enjoy hunting, fishing and riding ATV’s - pretty much anything outside.
-I teach 8th grade boys in a Bible Study class on Sundays and Wednesdays when my schedule permits.
 My family and I are very involved in our church and pouring into the young leaders.

-I’ve been in the foodservice industry for 26 years.
+I’ve been in the foodservice industry for over 30 years.
 I first started in the beverage side of the foodservice industry and later moved into center-of-the-plate style products.
 I enjoy working on projects and seeing the positive solutions made with the lines that we represent.
 For my first five years, I was the school specialist at Eaton Marketing.
 During those years, I created relationships with foodservice directors throughout the state, and along with the relationships, we created solutions for student nutrition.
-About four years ago, I spread my wings to work closely with dealers, consultants and multi-chain clients while still maintaining a close relationship with my school contacts throughout the state.
+Then, I transitioned to working closely with dealers, consultants, and multi-chain clients while still maintaining a close relationship with my school contacts throughout the state.
 I am currently still very active with the Florida School Nutrition Association (FSNA).